ichbinjon/hackathon/docs/tutorial/2-avoiding-out-of-bounds.md

 ```

 This game should now last much longer, and might even end with the `TURN_LIMIT_REACHED` instead of `LONE_SURVIVOR` end
-condition, congratulation you've made it to the end of a game!
+condition, congratulations you've made it to the end of a game!
 But look at all those collectable items that keep
 appearing while your players just mill about around the spawn point.
 The [next step](3-gathering-collectables.md) will
 be to start picking up the collectables and spawning more players.